gitlabhq/gitlab-runner/CONTRIBUTING.md

 The following contents has to be considered as an extension over [gitlab-ce contributing guidelines](https://docs.gitlab.com/ce/development/contributing/index.html).

-### How we prioritise MRs from the wider community
+### How we prioritize MRs from the wider community

 Currently we use a system of scoped labels to help us priortise which MRs our team will review.